jacopaghera/first_audio/README.md

 # first_audio
-First audio page for "Systems, technologies, applications and audio and musical programmation for internet and mobile communication systems"
+First audio page for "Systems, technologies, applications and audio and musical programming for internet and mobile communication systems"